OpenThaiGPT/openthaigpt-pretraining/src/model/scripts/experiments/ml_foundry_mpt_experiment/README.md

 ```

 Where `--path` can be a single json file, or a folder containing json files, and split the intended split (hf defaults to train).

-When you want to train you will have 2 splits